hmcclinton/map-project/ChicagoNeighborhoodMap/readme.md

 Right click on index.html and open in your favorite browser

 Map is of Chicago Area hotels
-Implemented Foursquare to give information including phone number, twitter, checkins, ratings if available from foursquare Map also has preloaded locations in Chicago that may be of interest Included search box and list of hotels in Chicago to chose different ways to search
+Implemented Foursquare to give information including phone number, twitter, checkins, and ratings if available from foursquare
+Map also has preloaded locations in Chicago that may be of interest I included a search box and a list of hotels in Chicago to choose different ways to search

 ## References ##
 Google API documents